-In the first phase the project is developed as a performance in which the maker herself is the performer of these small movements; by interchanging with livecoding the process of making the environment will be made visible, while the audience at the same time witnesses the outcome from the outside.
+In the performance version, the maker herself is the performer of these small movements; by interchanging with livecoding the process of making the environment will be made visible, while the audience at the same time witnesses the outcome from the outside.

 - May 16, 2017, NIME 2017, Stengade, Copenhagen, Denmark